lewandovskii9/windows-ad-labs/active-directory/setup-lab.md

 ### Step - 9.
 Final Session Verification

-Proving that a domain user session is active and authenticated.
+By `whoami all/` command result, it can confirm that a domain user session is active and authenticated.

 ![as9](assets/01-09.png)